 Military scholarships.
 There are literally thousands of military scholarships available to active duty, Guard, Reserve and veterans.
 There are too many to list here, but you can sign up for a free military scholarship newsletter to help you find a scholarship you may be eligible for.

 General scholarships.
 There are hundreds of thousands of scholarships available beyond the scholarships designated specifically for military members.
 There are many places to find them, all you need to do is look around a little bit.
 One caveat: Don’t ever pay for scholarship eligibility!
 Most of these are scams.

 Online education programs and military friendly schools.
 Many online education programs offer favorable tuition and expenses, and some schools offer military members special deals.
-Here are some websites that offer information for various college education programs:

 Get free money for college!